OwenCochell/PaperMC-Update/README.md

 eliminates the need for 'script-generated configuration files', and makes PaperMC-Update easier to use and more accurate.

-However, their are some things to keep in mind:
+However, there are some things to keep in mind:

 ## Official Builds